Hinton Rowan Helper

-Hinton Rowan Helper (December 27, 1829 – March 9, 1909), from North Carolina, was a writer, abolitionist, and white supremacist.
-In 1857, he published a book that he dedicated to the "nonslaveholding whites" of the South.
-Titled The Impending Crisis of the South: How to Meet It and written partly in North Carolina but published when the author was in the Northern United States, it argued that slavery hurt the economic prospects of non-slaveholders and was an impediment to the growth of the entire region of the South.
+Hinton Rowan Helper (December 27, 1829 – March 9, 1909) was an American writer, abolitionist, and white supremacist.
+In 1857, he published a book that he dedicated to the "non-slaveholding whites" of the South.
+Titled The Impending Crisis of the South: How to Meet It and written partly in North Carolina but published when the author was in the Northern United States, it argued that slavery hurt the economic prospects of non-slaveholders and was an impediment to the economic growth of the entire South.
 Anger over his book due to the belief he was acting as an agent of the North attempting to split Southerners along class lines led to Southern denunciations of "Helperism."

 Biography

 Helper "(originally Helfer: his grandfather had come from Heidelberg)" was born near Mocksville, North Carolina.
 He was the son of a small slave-owning farmer in Western North Carolina.
 His father died before Helper was a year old, but he was cared for by a wealthy extended family and obtained a good education with the financial help of his uncle.
 He graduated from Mocksville Academy in 1848 and went to California in 1851 hoping to get rich, but he came back in 1854, disillusioned.

 In 1855 Helper wrote the book The Land of Gold.
-Reality versus Fiction, in which he said "that slave labor was less profitable than free labor and in Baltimore, where the book was to be published, he had run into a Maryland statute, dating from 1831, which made it a felony with a penalty of not less than ten years in jail knowingly to write or print anything 'having a tendency to excite discontent ... amongst the people of color....'
+Reality versus Fiction, in which he "attempted to tell, incidentally, of his discovery in the course of his travels that slave labor was less profitable than free labor and in Baltimore, where the book was to be published, he had run into a Maryland statute, dating from 1831, which made it a felony with a penalty of not less than ten years in jail knowingly to write or print anything 'having a tendency to excite discontent ... amongst the people of color'....
 Compelled to excise these comments, Hinton Helper — an irascible man — resolved to speak out his whole mind in a book devoted entirely to this subject."
 The book was The Impending Crisis of the South: How to Meet It.
 Expressing Helper's deep opposition to slavery and the condition of Southern culture and the South's lack of economic progress, it was one of the most effective criticisms of the South.
 Helper argued that the South's growth, prosperity, and cultural development were being held back by slavery.
 He deployed statistics from the census to show that land values, literacy levels, and manufacturing rates were considerably lower in the South than in the North.
 He warned of the devastation caused by slavery through deforestation.
 He proposed that slaveholders be taxed to colonize all free blacks in Africa or Latin America.